DoctorDatah/Apartments-Listings-NYC-Analysis-and-Modeling/README.md

 However, Fortunately, if we were to add more features and data to the model then we can use the exact same framework to expand our analysis.

+Some possible future extensions could be utilizing the data from various APIs for restaurants or bars available in the area, walk-ability, transportation proximity measures.
+That could be signification driver of prices in the areas.

 For my decision, I am looking forward to Hoboken City neighborhoods.
 As they are not as expensive as NYC, easily commutable and nice.

-Some possible future extensions could be utilizing the data from various APIs for restaurants or bars available in the area, walk-ability, transportation proximity measures.
-That could be signification driver of prices in the areas.
+For latest analysis, all notebooks can be re-executed to fetch the latest data from web and providing up to date insights.

 **END**